 Today’s New York Times includes an article by Laurie Goodstein, “A Faded Piece of Papyrus Refers to Jesus’ Wife.”
 According to the article, Karen L. King of Harvard Divinity School announced at the International Congress of Coptic Studies in Rome yesterday that a 4th-century Coptic papyrus fragment includes the line, “Jesus said to them, ‘My wife,'” at which the manuscript tantalizingly breaks off.

-The manuscript came into Dr. King’s possession through an anonymous collector who in turn in 1997 bought it from a German collector....
+The manuscript came into Dr. King’s possession through an anonymous collector who in turn in 1997 bought it from a German collector.
+The fragment...
 Read More

 One of the most frequently asked questions related to the Bible is, “Which Bible translation should I use?”
 People often wonder what is the all-around best English Bible translation available.
 In this book, Douglas Moo, Wayne Grudem, Ray Clendenen, and Philip Comfort make a case for the Bible translation he represents: the NIV 2011 (New International Version), the ESV (English Standard Version), the HCSB (Holman Christian Standard Bible), and the NLT (New Living Translation) respectively.